upper/site/site/docs/v4/getting-started/connect-to-a-database.md

 ---
-title: Connect to a database
+title: Connecting to a database
 ---

 Use `go get` to import the database adapter: